akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
+ - ### 24-12-24
+   - Today I've continued to Hackerrank challenges.
+It's still easy but I struggled with some brute force solutions.
+I wanted to write a better code but I couldn't focus on the solution so I decided to solve it firstly with brute force.
+In the end a working solution was needed.
+I did it.
+I didn't like my code but it works well with all test cases.
+Then I started to think about a better solution and I can manage to write a better code.
+At least for my level.
+It's a sum calculation of a matrix with an hourglass pattern.
+File is [hourGlassSum.js](https://github.com/akto/library/blob/master/js/hourGlassSum.js).
  - ### 24-12-23
    - From 6 to 16 of December, I was in Wien and Prague for vacation.
 So, I couldn't write any entry here.
 After I returned to work, It was a crazy week at work.
 There were high rank visits to site so, I needed to work till 10 p.m.
 I lost some motivation.
 But I hope to gain it back.
    - Started to hackerrank challenges.
 First 5 challenges are so easy.
 So, I just want to pass those stage fast and start to focus on improving my coding skills with data structures, concepts etc...